Virgin Media O2 Logo in white

 This split happens because phone calls use low-frequency sound waves (like talking), and the internet data uses high-frequency signals.
 By separating these frequencies, your phone and internet can work at the same time without interfering with each other.

-The ADSL modem then translates digital data from your computer into electrical signals.
+The ADSL modem then converts digital data from your computer into electrical signals.
 These signals travel over the copper telephone wires to your internet provider’s network, so you don’t need to "dial in" like old dial-up connections.
 Instead, it’s just on all the time.

 How fast is ADSL broadband?